Satterwhite Log Homes builds a Virginia log lodge rooted in Texas style.

 A sink and a replica wood-burning stove accent the period presentation that runs throughout the log home.
 A large porch and French doors were added to create outdoor living space.

-Even though it’s a long way from Texas, this lodge is a wonderful home away from home, and an excellent fit for a family looking forward to years of quality time with children and grandchildren; carefully planned and outfitted to start many long conversations and to build many happy memories.
+Even though it’s a long way from from the Lone Star State, this lodge is a wonderful home away from home, and an excellent fit for a family looking forward to years of quality time with children and grandchildren; carefully planned and outfitted to start many long conversations and to build many happy memories.